HL7/davinci-epdx/input/pagecontent/PayerToPayerExchange.md

 Flow](https://hl7.org/fhir/uv/bulkdata/export.html#bulk-data-export-operation-request-flow).

-The Patient Export Operation for Payer-to-Payer exchange should be constrained to the resources and profiles identified in the table in the [Data Retrieval Methods](PayerToPayerExchange.html#data-retrieval-methods) section of this page.
+The Patient Export Operation for Payer-to-Payer exchange should be constrained to the resources and profiles that the requestor is permitted to access, such as the profiles identified in the table in the [Data Retrieval Methods](PayerToPayerExchange.html#data-retrieval-methods) section of this page.

-The patient parameter supplied to the $export operation **SHOULD** be constrained to the Patient Identifier that the access token is scoped to using the "patient" parameter.

-The _typeFilter parameter can be used to scope resources using search parameters to exclude non-clinical resources.
+The _typeFilter parameter can be used to scope resources using search parameters to exclude resources that are not required, such as non-clinical resources.

 [Next Page - Data Mapping](DataMapping.html)